Leetcode: Longest Palindromic Substring

 Input: string s; Output: the longest substring in s which is panlindromic.

-This problem is tagged as medium on leetcode.
-It’s no difficult to solve but it’s associated with an interesting algorithm.
+to solve but it’s associated with an interesting algorithm.

 an intuitive solution